-Educators and students in Elementary, Junior High, High School settings can use the following free materials and links to learn more about Texas history.
+Educators and students in elementary, middle school, high school can use these free materials and links to learn more about Texas history.

 Why Coyote Stopped Imitating his Friends—1st Grade